brpacecar/steves-box/README.md

 * Starting the machine - `vagrant up local`
 * Stop the machine - `vagrant halt local`
 * Destroy the machine - `vagrant destroy local`

+## Changing vagrant options
+Several of the standard vagrant machine preferences have been put into variables to make it easy to change.
+Update the options in the 'Machine Variables' section of the Vagrantfile.
+You will have to restart a running machine for the changes to take affect.